JanssenProject/jans/README.md

 1. **[jans-auth-server](jans-auth-server)**: A very complete Java OAuth Authorization Server and an OIDF certified OpenID Connect Provider.
-It's the upstream open source used in [Gluu Flex](https://gluu.org).
+It's the upstream open-source used in [Gluu Flex](https://gluu.org).

 1. **[jans-fido2](jans-fido2)**: A FIDO Server that enables people to authenticate with USB, NFC, BT or platform FIDO devices.

 1. **[jans-scim](jans-scim)**: [SCIM](http://www.simplecloud.info/) JSON/REST
 [API](https://datatracker.ietf.org/doc/html/rfc7644#section-3.2) for identity
-provisioning automation for users and fido devices persisted in the Janssen database.
+provisioning automation for users and Fido devices persisted in the Janssen database.

-1. **[jans-config-api](jans-config-api)**: Java Config API Server: service provides single control plane for all Janssen services.
+1. **[jans-config-api](jans-config-api)**: Java Config API Server: service provides a single control plane for all Janssen services.

 1. **[jans-cli-tui](jans-cli-tui)**: Text-only tools for interactive and single-line configuration for those who don't like long curl commands.

 1. **[Agama](https://docs.jans.io/head/agama/introduction/)**: Language
 reference and Java implementation.
-Agama offers an interoperable way to design authentication flows, coded in a DSL purpose built for writing identity journeys.
+Agama offers an interoperable way to design authentication flows, coded in a DSL purpose-built for writing identity journeys.

 1. **[Jans Tarp](demos/jans-tarp)**: A fun test browser plugin for invoking OpenID Connect authentication flows (i.e. a "test RP").

 ### Installation

 You can install Janssen in a Kubernetes cluster or as a single VM.
-Check out they [Janssen Documentation](https://docs.jans.io/head/admin/install/) for all the details.
+Check out the [Janssen Documentation](https://docs.jans.io/head/admin/install/) for all the details.